You can get attracted to a place because of the aesthetical aspect of it.

 For veterans, benefits may also include a burial flag (with the case for active duty), and military funeral honors.

 This place has nothing to do with the spooky and unkempt image some cemeteries tend to acquire.

 The headstones are arranged in an artistic way.
 Perfect lines and geometrical patterns can be seen in every direction.
-Several monument and memorials have been erected throughout the property.
+Several monuments and memorials have been erected throughout the property.